MU-Electronics/vacuum_reservoir_controller/README.md

 The project is also intended to be used with a QutiPi board however any board with a Raspberry pi CM3 should be fine also.

+## Coding Standards

+This project is no too strict on coding standard however i encourage you to have a scan through http://www.possibility.com/Cpp/CppCodingStandard.html

+Noting the main difference betwen sytax for C vs C++, for example for function / method names

+  * C: gpio_init()
+  * C++: gpioInit()

 ## Folders

 Below is an explaination of the main folder within this repo